Flag of Georgia (country): History

 The current flag was used by the Georgian patriotic movement following the country's independence from the Soviet Union in 1991.
 By the late 1990s, the design had become widely known as the Georgian historical national flag, as vexillologists had pointed out the red-on-white Jerusalem cross shown as the flag of Tbilisi in a 14th-century map by Domenico and Francesco Pizzigano.
-By late 2021, a newly-discovered coin of the King David the Builder with five-cross composition engraving now dates the Georgian flag to the 12th century.
-According to the State Council of Heraldry, the coin is of greatest importance and is an unmistakable proof for the history of the Georgian national flag being used during the reign of King David IV.

 A majority of Georgians, including the influential Catholicos-Patriarch of the Georgian Orthodox Church, supported the restoration of the flag and in 1999 the Parliament of Georgia passed a bill to change the flag.
 However, it was not endorsed by the then-President Eduard Shevardnadze.
 It was adopted in the early 2000s by the main opposition party, the United National Movement led by Mikheil Saakashvili, as a symbol of popular resistance to Shevardnadze's rule as well as a symbol of the Rose Revolution.

 The flag was adopted by Parliament on 14 January 2004.
 Saakashvili formally endorsed it via Presidential Decree No. 31 signed on 25 January, following his election as president.
 14 January is annually marked as a Flag Day in Georgia.

+In 2021, a coin was discovered, minted during the reign of King David IV.
+According to Georgia's State Council of Heraldry, the engraving on its reverse side displays a "folded five-cross composition" and thus is an unmistakable historical connection of the design of the Georgian national flag with King David IV.